First Row from Left to Right

-Dr. Maya Samaha Rupert
+Dr. Maya Samaha Rupert (INTA Vice-Chair)

 With their persistence and strong belief in the cause, both Dr. Samaha Rupert and Dr. Nazir Hawi have been foundational members of of INTA.

-Dr. Christine Sabieh, Professor at the NDU Department of Psychology Education and Physical Education – Faculty of Humanities, is the MA Education Advisor overseeing the concentrations of Educational Technology, Special Education, and School Management & Educational Leadership and teaching graduate courses in Educational Psychology, Technology and Education, and Instructional Design through Multimedia Production at NDU.
+Professor at the NDU Department of Psychology Education and Physical Education – Faculty of Humanities.
+Dr. Sabieh is the MA Education Advisor overseeing the concentrations of Educational Technology, Special Education, and School Management & Educational Leadership and teaching graduate courses in Educational Psychology, Technology and Education, and Instructional Design through Multimedia Production at NDU.
 An advocate of Computer-assisted Language Learning (CALL) and a Certified Online Instructor/Trainer, Dr. Sabieh does education consultancy, conducts workshops, publishes, and participates in conferences on a national, regional and international level.
 She is a member of TESOL International, serving as CALL-IS Chair, a former President of ASICALL, and a Founding member and former President of the Lebanese Psychological Association.
 Dr. Sabieh has given workshops to educators across Lebanon to use student motivation to use technology as a means to enhance learning.
 At INTA, Dr. Sabieh serves on the Board as a member of the Outreach and Awards Committee.

-Dr. Ghazi Asmar is Assistant Vice-President for Research and Graduate Studies (AVPRGS) at NDU since 2013.
-He has also served as Acting Director of International Relations position during the 2017-2018 academic year.
+Assistant Vice-President for Research and Graduate Studies (AVPRGS) at NDU since 2013.
+Dr. Asmar has also served as Acting Director of International Relations position during the 2017-2018 academic year.
 Dr. Asmar is Professor of Mechanical Engineering, specializing in Solid and Structural Mechanics, and Vibrations.
 As part of the Department of Mechanical Engineering at NDU, which he chaired in 2012-2013, he has developed and taught numerous undergraduate and graduate courses.
 He has several international journal and conference publications in the areas of stress analysis of metal and composite plates, and gears.
 Dr. Asmar has a PhD and an MS degrees in Mechanical and Aerospace Engineering from the University of Missouri (USA), and a BS degree in Civil Engineering from the University of Washington (USA).
 In June 2018, Dr. Asmar was appointed by the President as Chair of the committee which developed the proposal establishing INTA, and is currently member of the INTA board representing the Vice-President for Academic Affairs.